-- E. postpone the interview of the named student temporarily pending a prompt response by the parent or legal guardian to the school, when appropriate; - F. when a parent or legal guardian is not available, request that the school principal or designee instruct a school social worker, school nurse, school guidance counselor, or other mental health professional to be present during the interview process if available: - G. permit the school principal or designee to be present during the interview of the student whenever the parent or legal guardian cannot be notified, are unavailable to promptly respond to the school, or are potentially the subject of the criminal investigation.
+- F. postpone the interview of the named student temporarily pending a response by the parent or legal guardian to the school, when appropriate; - G. when a parent or legal guardian is not available: - make a reasonable effort to ensure that a school social worker, school nurse, school psychologist, school guidance counselor, or other mental health professional is present during the interview process. - 2. if practicable, make reasonable efforts to ensure that a Department member trained in promoting safe interactions and communications with youth is present during the interview. - H. permit the school principal or designee to be present during the interview of the student whenever the parent or legal guardian cannot be notified, are unavailable to promptly respond to the school, or are potentially the subject of the criminal investigation.